Harvest-Festival/Husbandry/README.md

 ![](src/main/resources/assets/harvestfestival/logo.png)

-Husbandry is the fishing element of the Harvest Festival Collection.
-It adds a bunch of new fish to catch in different biomes as well as entity versions for them all!
-Also included are the hatchery where you can duplicate your fish and the fish trap which will catch fish for you, although it must be seeded with bait!
+Husbandry is the animal care element of Harvest Festival.
+It adds the requirement to look after your animals to make them happy.
+It gives animals a limited lifespan and has mammals be pregnant for several minecraft days.
+Also adds nests for chickens to lay their eggs and an incubator for you to hatch them.
+Pigs will "find" truffles randomly throughout their day.
+Treats will help level up animals so that they produce more products for you.

 More information about Husbandry and downloads can be found on //TODO